ZornsLemma/basictool/README.md

 00000000: 0d00 0a15 f120 2248 656c 6c6f 2c20 776f  .....
 "Hello, wo
 00000010: 726c 6421 220d ff                        rld!"..
 $ # Note that test.tok is tokenised - there's no "PRINT" in xxd's output.
-$ # If you transferred test.tok to a real BBC, you could LOAD it in the usual way.
+$ # If you transferred test.tok to a BBC Micro, you could LOAD it in the usual way.
 $ # Now we have a tokenised BASIC program, we can demonstrate de-tokenising it.
 $ basictool test.tok
    10PRINT "Hello, world!"